Optimizely content has always been headless

 The relationship between Optimizely content and HTML published to the web is loose.
 In an Optimizely instance, content is pure until literally the last moment it goes out the door.
 Only at that point does Optimizely apply a template to turn it into HTML, and this process can be easily side-stepped.

-And this was true long before we had a Content Delivery API, or any explicit headless functionality.
+This was true long before we had a Content Delivery API, or any explicit headless CMS functionality.
 Almost a decade ago, I was working on Optimizely projects that would be called "headless" today, long before that word was on anyone's lips or feature checklists.

 (Some nostalgia: back in the Web Forms days, we translated Optimizely content into XML from Generic Handlers.
 This was before MVC, before WebAPI, and even before JSON got heavy adoption.
 Good times.)

-Of course, layered on top of this content foundation are lots of tools to make it easy to create and deliver a website.
+Of course, layered on top of this content foundation are lots of tools and workflows (built with user experience in mind) to make it easy for content creators and content editors to create and deliver a website.
 In a sense, our core content management features are "wrapped" in website management tools.
 You can work with your content at the pure level, or take advantage of things like URL management, page composition, and other things that only make sense on the web.

 To prove this, I wrote some code.
 I've made it available on GitHub here: